saidg23/polyCalc/README.md

 # polyCalc
-This program can calculate the are a any regular polygon
+This program can calculate the area any regular polygon